 As a landowner it is important to be aware of invasive plants that can threaten your property.
 The Invading Species Awareness Program, in partnership with the Ministry of Northern Development, Mines, Natural Resources and Forestry and Lake Simcoe Region Conservation Authority host FREE workshops for landowners in the Lake Simcoe area.

 Operation Bait Bucket

-Through the Operation Bait Bucket initiative, MNRF crews from the Aurora District office visit and engage with ice anglers around Lake Simcoe to speak about maintaining the health of the lake and preventing the spread of invasive species.
+Through the Operation Bait Bucket initiative, NDMNRF crews from the Aurora District office visit and engage with ice anglers around Lake Simcoe to speak about maintaining the health of the lake and preventing the spread of invasive species.

 Water Soldier Eradication

 An inter-agency working group on water soldier was formed in 2008 to help coordinate research, monitoring, control and prevention strategies.
-Agency groups include: Ontario Ministry of Natural Resources and Forestry, Ontario Federation of Anglers and Hunters, Ministry of the Environment, Conservation and Parks, Trent University, Lower Trent Conservation, and Parks Canada.
+Agency groups include: Ontario Ministry of Northern Development, Mines, Natural Resources and Forestry, Ontario Federation of Anglers and Hunters, Ministry of the Environment, Conservation and Parks, Trent University, Lower Trent Conservation, and Parks Canada.

 Think you have seen an invasive species?